opdev/disconnectedOCPdemo/README.md

 2. **Set Up the Quay Repository**:
-   - Configure the private Quay repository on the mirror server to manage OpenShift images.Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/quay-registry-installation.md).
+   - Configure the private Quay repository on the mirror server to manage OpenShift images.

+   Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/quay-registry-installation.md).

 3. **Install OpenShift**:
-   - From the bastion server, install the OpenShift Container Platform using the resources available from your mirror server.Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/disconnectedOCP-installation.md).
+   - From the bastion server, install the OpenShift Container Platform using the resources available from your mirror server.

+   Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/disconnectedOCP-installation.md).

-4. **Install Operators**:
+2. **Install Operators**:
-   - Install OpenShift operators using the images managed in your Quay repository.Detailed instructions can be found [here](https://github.com/rocrisp/dell).
+   - Install OpenShift operators using the images managed in your Quay repository.

+   Detailed instructions can be found [here](https://github.com/rocrisp/dell).

 ## Conclusion